On a cold snowy December in Provo, 1991,

 and on the dining room table.

-The trees were decorated with family trinkets, there were bowls filled with
+The trees were decorated with family trinkets, and there were bowls filled with

 glitter ball ornaments, and ribbons draping from wreaths